 What a chillingly beautiful chorus.
 The perfect sample for track with this type of content.
 Speaking of which, in this track Esso lays out how it might feel to walk in the shoes of societies most shunned or despised (by some, at least, and celebrated by others) and offers explanations for why it is they may make the decisions they do, and asks you if you'd do any different in their situation.

+And what if you was a star, everyone know who you are, would you make it rain in strip clubs after buying out the bar?
 Or would you right those songs that could change somebody life?
 Or feel like if you tried they'd ignore and treat you like, your outta sight..

 It was the Boi-1da production that got me to check this out but i'm glad i did.
 The production is excellent, led by some epic, sweeping strings and layered piano.
 With the three MC's, some lack a little presence and some don't have the most dynamic flows but all have fantastic lyrics and insightful commentary.
 Pretty much, all three of them call out and make known all the hypocrisy present in anyone who justifies horrible actions in the name of love.
 Yes, that could very easily come across as corny but there's just too much realism infused in the content for that to be the case.
 This is the type of song you would play for an imbecile who claims rap is all 'gangster thuggin bullshit and and lacks any substance'.

-You can't be beatin on your wife and teach your seeds about what's right,
+Risk your freedom and your life for keys to beamers and some ice, You can't be beatin on your wife and teach your seeds about what's right,

 This is one hell of a track.
 I can't seem to find who produced this effort but whoever was responsible deserves a heap of credit for the brilliant orchestral production, the way the tracks mood shifts and change-ups are handled and how Nikki's vocals were mixed.
 For those not familiar with the name, Nikki was the vocalist who contributed to Lupe's The Cool, where she contributed hooks on 'Hip-Hop Saved My Life' & 'Little Weapon'.
 Lupe and Black Thought both contribute stunning verses centered around well constructed metaphors, so, when i say Nikki was just as critical to this track, that should tell you something about her performance.